Should I become a Paralegal?

 Training

-Most paralegals in the profession have an associate degree in paralegal studies from an accredited institution like Northwest Career College.
-Before enrolling in an associate degree, a prospective paralegal should investigate the placement rate of recent graduates.
+Before enrolling, a prospective paralegal should investigate the placement rate of recent graduates.
 Completing an established externship program frequently leads to being hired.
-Northwest Career College has a 100% job placement rate.
+Northwest Career College currently boasts a 100% job placement rate for its paralegal graduates.

 Job Satisfaction